evandhoffman/temper-graph/README.md

 # temper-graph
-Scripts to record and graph the ambient temperature as read from a TempER USB monitor - http://amzn.to/2iob1ca
+Scripts to record and graph the ambient temperature as read from a TempER USB monitor - http://amzn.to/2iob1ca (OEM is RDing - page here: http://www.pcsensor.com/usb-thermometers/gold-temper.html).

 # Usage